jasonrute/functional_programing_workshop/README.md

   1. A **category of programming languages** (see above)
   2. A **paradigm of programming** which also applies to imperative languages.

 We will focus on **the functional programming paradigm** (i.e. patterns/principles) with examples in Python 3.
-(However, I am secretly teaching you how to program in a purely functional language like OCaml.)
+(However, I am secretly teaching you how to program in a purely functional language like Scala.)

 ### FP principles at a glance

  1. Use functions as values (which can be passed to other functions)